 He went on to help open the New York office for Viant in 1996, a highly influential consulting firm focusing on the Internet as a business platform for ecommerce and entertainment.
 At Viant, he was responsible for launching the first broadband music service on the Internet called Sputnik7 backed by Palm Pictures’ Chris Blackwell as well as a $4M installation at JP Morgan for derivatives trading.

 In early 2003, Thomas moved to another start-up called Global Logic located in Vienna, VA focused on bringing offshore software development capabilities to small to medium sized software companies.
 Thomas organized and developed basic sales processes such as forecasting, pipeline management, and strategic account development and grew revenues from $1M to over $7M in two years.

 After Global Logic, Thomas was retained as an independent consultant working with start-ups and emerging growth companies to achieve breakthrough revenue and business development goals.
 Client industries include digital asset management, media and entertainment software, financial services software, and strategic consulting.

 Most recently, Thomas leveraged his experience with digital media to become the top sales person for three straight years at North Plains, a leading provider of digital asset management software.
 Thomas recently returned to North Plains after a couple of successful years at ADAM Software and OneKreate, a creative services company located in Hollywood, Florida.

 Thomas lives in Southern California and is passionate about hiking and other outdoor sports.
-He has two children who are attending college.
+He has two children.